Game Rules

 Game/League Structure

-• Roster: Teams can have up to 15 registered players and a minimum of 13 registered players on their roster.
+• Roster: Teams will have a minimum of 13 registered players on their roster.

 • Any changes to the roster need to be approved by the player/s in question, the team captain/s, and the Lavender League board.